durjoybd14/true-traveller/README.md

 Features of the website:
-#User can login using google
+1.User can login using google
-#Everyone can take a unique tour on this website
+2.Everyone can take a unique tour on this website
-#It is a very user friendly website
+3.It is a very user friendly website
-#It has a admin pannel ; their admin can change, add or maintain servies
-#This website made specially for traveller
+4.It has a admin pannel ; their admin can change, add or maintain servies 5.This website made specially for traveller
-#User can review their experience
+6.User can review their experience